kbranch/Magpie/README.md

 Item changes will be communicated to the randomizer and used to update the map.

 ### Locations
-Locations are tracked on the left side of the page.
-Left clicking on a location in logic will mark it as checked, while left clicking on a location in the checked section will move it back to its original spot.
+Locations are tracked on the left side of the page, either on the maps or as text below them.
+By default, left clicking a node on the map will toggle all checks inside it between checked and unchecked.
+Right clicking a node will keep the tooltip open and allow interacting with it.
+Left clicking an individual check inside the tooltip will toggle only that check.

+Locations are also listed as text below the map, separated out by logic level.
+Checks can be toggled by clicking them in the text list.

 If new locations were added to the randomizer since Magpie was last updated, they will appear as text below the map.